President and CEO Cranmer Consultants

 Non-profits such as: Family Links, the Pittsburgh Opera, and the River City Brass Band.

 Corporations which have included: L. Robert Kimball & Associates, Mistick Construction, and Bombardier Transportation.

-Bob’s area of expertise and “bi-partisan” relationship management includes local city and county governments, as well as the entire state government in Harrisburg.
+Bob’s area of expertise is “bi-partisan” relationship management includes local city and county governments, as well as the entire State government in Harrisburg.